-As states are increasingly challenged to ensure community living opportunities for people with disabilities, many are seeking to expand integrated permanent supportive housing (PSH) options to assure compliance with the U.S. Supreme Court's Olmstead decision and to reduce reliance on expensive institutional care, and prevent and end homelessness among people with disabilities.
+Many states are seeking to expand integrated permanent supportive housing (PSH) options for people with disabilities, as they work toward compliance with the terms of the U.S. Supreme Court’s landmark Olmstead decision.
+Increasing the availability of integrated PSH allows more people to live independently in the housing of their choice, reduces reliance on expensive institutional care, and helps prevent homelessness among people with disabilities.

-Recently, TAC launched the Community Integration Center at TAC (CITAC) which provides the latest information and resources on community integration, Olmstead, and related topics including those available through TAC's knowledge and information library.
+The Community Integration Center at TAC (CICTAC) provides the latest information and resources on community integration, Olmstead, and related topics.

 TAC Resources on Olmstead: